-- 1. The water storage tank should be given a preliminary disinfection.
+The water storage tank should be given a preliminary disinfection.
 Calculate the volume of water in the storage tank and add the volume of Sanosil product as indicated in the Dosage Chart overleaf.
-Mix well into the water and leave for one hour. - 2.
+Mix well into the water and leave for one hour. (to give 150ppm as Sanosil Super 25 Ag or equivalnece)

+- 1. - 2.
 After the hour has elapsed, drain the tank, and/or pump out the remaining water using a submersible pump, taking care to ensure that there is sufficient local drainage to cope with the flow. - 3.
 Clean the tank.
 This may entail entering the tank to reach the walls and floor of the tank.
 If this is necessary, wear clean soft plastic over shoes to protect the tank surfaces to ensure no further contamination occurs.
 Plastic tanks may only need a wipe down while metal tanks may have to be scraped and cleaned with a pressure washer.
 Tank walls can be contact sprayed with Sanosil S006 using the Koala Pack system.
 Wet vacuums are usually employed to remove debris and water from the bottom of the tanks.